3idhun/News-Now/README.md

-# 📰 React News App
+# 📰 React News Website

 A simple and elegant React-based news aggregator using NewsAPI and Bootstrap 5.
 Fetches the latest top headlines from different categories like Technology, Health, Business, Sports, and Entertainment.